gavinyork/zephyr3d/README.md

 ## Status

-**Under Active Development**
-Zephyr3D is currently in early development and continuously evolving.
-Perfect for experiments, Web rendering research, and custom toolchains.
+**Actively developed**

+Zephyr3D is used for my own experiments, demos and tools, and is under active development.
+APIs may still change, but it is already suitable for:

+- graphics / Web rendering experiments
+- learning engine and rendering architecture
+- building custom tools and in‑house editors

 ---